- I am Desmond Msomi, a practicing chartered accountant in South Africa and CEO of an auditing firm known as Ngubane & Co.

 When it was time to apply for University, I applied to the University of Cape Town (UCT), and when I informed my mother she nearly fainted as there was no money for me to go to any university!
 (University is very expensive in South Africa.)

-I told her I will get a bursary when I get there.
+I told her I would get a bursary when I got there.
 Unfortunately, the late Mr. Hartzenberg who was the then Minister of Education did not give me consent to study at UCT!

 What now?
 The next option for me was – The University of Fort Hare.